 Q: How do I get to and from SGLI?

 A: As an international student, your high school should be arranging a flight for all of the students to fly together into the Chicago O’Hare International Airport.
 From there SGLI will have a staff member waiting to greet and shuttle students to the University.
-Please book your flights to arrive in Chicago on Thursday, June 27 - Friday, June 28.
+Please book your flights to arrive in Chicago on the date that will be announced.
 For USA students, you will need to either fly into the airport (O’Hare) and catch the bus provided by the University (on Thursday or Friday) or drive to/be dropped off at the University on Saturday, June 30 between 11-12 noon.
 The same goes for students departing.
-The program will conclude on Friday, July 19, and students can be arranged to be picked up between 11am-12noon.
+When the program concludes students can be arranged to be picked up between a scheduled time.
 The university will be providing a shuttle bus to the Chicago O'Hare International Airport that morning.
-If a student is participating in the optional excursion, then they will plan to check out of the dorms on Saturday, July 20th by 12noon.

 Q: Is there any financial aid or scholarships available?